montagejs/frb/README.md

     value of the input by which to compare the value to others.
 -   `groupBlock`: the left is the input, the right is an expression that provides the key for an equivalence class for each value in the input.
-The output is an array of items, `[key, class]`, with the shared key of every value in the equivalence class.
+The output is an array of entries, `[key, class]`, with the shared key of every value in the equivalence class.
--   `groupMapBlock`: has the same input semantics as `groupBlock`, but the output is a `Map` instance instead of an array of items.
+-   `groupMapBlock`: has the same input semantics as `groupBlock`, but the output is a `Map` instance instead of an array of entries.
 -   `tuple`: has any number of arguments, each an expression to observe in terms of the source value.
 -   `record`: as an args object.
 The keys are property names for the